 The only real surprise of the night for American audiences was the enthusiastic reception given the former champion.
 “Fool-mah!
 Fool-mah!” chanted the massive throng as the “The Utah Cyclone” made his way to the ring.
 Evidently, his gallant stands against their countryman had made him the second most popular boxer in Nigeria.

-The bout itself lacked drama, though not bruising action, albeit one-way, as Tiger’s advantages in strength, power and quickness were immediately apparent and soon blood was once again pouring down the side of Fullmer’s face.
-By the end of a brutal fourth round which saw Fullmer’s tenderized mug take a sustained beating, the former champion had cuts above and below both eyes, the gash above the right particularly nasty.
+The bout itself lacked drama, though not bruising action, albeit one-way, as Tiger’s advantages in strength and quickness were immediately apparent and soon blood was once again pouring down the side of Fullmer’s face.
+By the end of a brutal fourth round which saw Fullmer’s tenderized mug take a sustained beating, the former champ had cuts above and below both eyes, the gash above the right particularly nasty.

 Tiger pursued his advantage, stalking his man, while Fullmer tried unsuccessfully to box from a distance, forced to adopt a style clearly unnatural to him.
 By the sixth the match had become a rout.
 Fullmer had no options; on the outside, when he jabbed and tried to protect the cuts around his eyes, he kept getting nailed by powerful right hands thanks to Tiger’s longer arms.
 On the inside, the champion pummeled Gene with heavy left hooks.